Maple-Gingerbread Layer Cake with Salted Maple Caramel Sauce

 Directions:

-1. Combine crème fraiche, cream, and both sugars in a large bowl.
+1. Combine crème fraiche, cream, and sugars in a large bowl.

 2. Using an electric mixer, beat until very thick and stiff.

-3. Cut around pan sides and loosen the cake layers, return to rack.
+3. Cut around pan sides to loosen the cake layers, return to rack.

-4. Place 1 cake layer on a platter and spread with frosting.
+4. When cool, place 1 cake layer on a platter and spread with frosting.
 Top with the second layer and spread frosting over the top and sides.

 5. Drizzle the top of the cake with 3 tablespoons of Maple Caramel Sauce.